 #1 Budget Constraints

-One of the most frequent reasons why consumers are unable to buy a good or service is financial limitations.
-Even when a more costly choice delivers better value, consumers frequently search for less expensive options when they believe their budget would not allow it.
-Even if they need the answer, this may cause clients to put off or cancel a purchase.
+One of the most prevalent reasons clients would not be able to buy a certain product or service is simply because they feel that the price is beyond their budget.
+Even when it is true value for higher-priced options, clients often will look to lesser-priced solutions when they feel that their budget would not allow it.
+Even if they need the solution, this can cause clients to delay or give up making a purchase.

 #2 Poor Customer Support Experience

-One of the biggest customer pain points is receiving subpar customer service.
-Frustration results from sluggish, ineffective, or nonexistent reaction times.
-Customers experience stress and become less brand loyal if customer care is unable to promptly and efficiently fix problems.
+One of the major pain points for customers is poor customer service.
+Frustration results from slow, ineffective, or no reaction times.
+Customers feel stressed and become less loyal to the brand if customer care is not in a position to solve problems quickly and efficiently.
 Ineffective customer service can drive away clients and seriously damage a business's reputation.

 #3 Bad Product Experience